Hospital Indemnity Insurance: What You Need to Know

 How Much Does Hospital Indemnity Coverage Cost?

-Get a free quote and learn more about exact benefits and coverage costs available in your area.
+Get a quote now and learn more about exact benefits and coverage costs available in your area, at no cost to you.

-In 2018, the average inpatient hospital stay was $2,517, according to the Kaiser Family Foundation.
-With a comprehensive health insurance plan, you are still responsible for copays and coinsurance.
-On top of that, you are still required to pay your annual deductible before your plan will start covering the cost of your care.
+In 2019, the average inpatient hospital stay was $2,607, according to the Kaiser Family Foundation.3 With a comprehensive health insurance plan, you’re still responsible for copays and coinsurance.
+On top of that, you’re still required to pay your annual deductible before your plan will start covering the cost of your care.
 Can you predict how much you’ll owe without hospital indemnity insurance?

 Are There Waiting Periods for Benefits?

-Waiting periods vary for hospital indemnity insurance.
-In general, there is a 30-day waiting period before your benefits can be used toward an illness that results in hospital confinement.
+Waiting periods vary by insurance company for hospital indemnity insurance.
+In general, there may be a 30-day waiting period before your benefits can be used toward an illness that results in hospital confinement.
 However, there may not be a waiting period for accidental injuries that land you in the hospital.
-Make sure to ask your agent about waiting periods before purchasing a hospital indemnity insurance policy.
+Make sure to ask your licensed insurance agent about waiting periods before purchasing a hospital indemnity insurance policy.

 How Does It Pay Out Benefits?

-Like most supplemental insurance plans, hospital indemnity insurance pays cash benefits.
-This means the benefit amount you have chosen is sent directly to you instead of to your doctor or hospital.
+Like most supplemental insurance plans, hospital indemnity insurance pays direct cash benefits.
+This means the benefit amount you’ve chosen is sent directly to you instead of to your doctor or hospital.

 Can You Add Dependents to a Hospital Indemnity Plan?

-In some cases, yes.
-It is possible to add dependent children to some hospital indemnity plans.
-However, there will be an additional monthly premium per dependent.
+Yes, it’s possible to add your family members, including your dependent children and/or spouse, to some hospital indemnity plans.
+However, there may be an additional monthly premium per dependent.

 Where Can You Get Hospital Confinement Indemnity Insurance?